 - The Commons at White Marsh Apartments

 - Cove Village Apartments

 - Essex Park Apartments and Townhomes

 - Highland Village Townhomes

 - Whispering Woods Apartments

-As soon as the settlement claim form and process information are available, we will be sending emails to all clients who live or lived in a Westminster Management property, to make sure everyone knows how and where to file a claim.
+As soon as the settlement claim form and process information are available from the Maryland Attorney General, we will be sending emails to all clients who live or lived in a Westminster Management property, to make sure everyone knows how and where to file a claim.